-We recommend that rather than take a best guess on any single number that you should create projections for conservative (low customer volume), moderate (reasonable volume) and aggressive (high customer volume) scenarios.
+We recommend that rather than take the best guess on any single number you should create projections for conservative (low customer volume), moderate (reasonable volume), and aggressive (high customer volume) scenarios.
 Develop your response to each of these situations and be prepared to act; you will find that the stress and uncertainty often associated with the financial planning of a new business will be significantly reduced when you have a pre-developed response policy that is understood and ready to execute.

 Know Your Coffee and Espresso

 What could be so difficult to understand about making coffee: it’s a bean, grind it, mix it with hot water and you’ve got a high margin drink… right?
 Well, perhaps, but only in the sense that wine is “old grape juice in a bottle.”
 The danger in the specialty coffee industry is that most people do not realize that coffee and its resulting beverages exhibit a similar level of complexity as is found in fine wines, cheeses, olive oils, kinds of vinegar, and foods; interestingly, many experts in the coffee field have interests in these other areas.

 Take, for example, water: water is over 98% of the coffee that you will serve.
 It is shocking to us how many new coffee shop owners give little or no thought to their water source, specifically, the current and optimal levels of total dissolved solids, mineral hardness, alkalinity (pH), silica, iron, and chlorine in their water.
 Imbalanced water will completely alter the flavor of any coffee or tea and can destroy valuable equipment.
 When you truly understand coffee, you will recognize all of the elements that are part of coffee and of the beverages that you will serve and give them the due attention that is required.